 The first major feature we introduced with this beta release is the account, a higher-level API to use IOTA Identity.
 Similar to the recent Chrysalis update, IOTA Identity becomes a lot easier to use by utilizing the account.
 It is intended to provide a much more simplified interface that is perfect for 90%+ of the use cases.
 The other 10% are more complex use cases that may still want to utilize the lower-level APIs to have more control over the Identities.
 The account doesn’t just simplify the interactions with DID Documents, but also with the Tangle and Stronghold.

 While IOTA Identity is not widely known yet, with the beta release we are closing in and even overtaking some of the popular SSI frameworks in quality and feature sets.
-We will continue to focus on developing an amazing framework that is secure, performant but also easy-to-use.
-If you are interested in working with IOTA Identity, please check out our repository and consider joining the IOTA Identity X-team, where like minded developers, entrepreneurs and students meet on with IOTA Identity devs on a weekly basis to discuss the framework in a relaxing yet educational atmosphere.
+We will continue to focus on developing an amazing framework that is secure and performant but also easy to use.
+If you are interested in working with IOTA Identity, please check out our repository and consider joining the IOTA Identity X-team, where like-minded developers, entrepreneurs and students meet with IOTA Identity devs on a weekly basis to discuss the framework in a relaxing yet educational atmosphere.

 This is an incomplete changelog for the changes between version 0.2 alpha and 0.3 beta.